 For the digital nomad (like myself) Bangkok is perfect.
 For travel bloggers I’d say the best base.
 The photo below shows just one of the benefits of living in Bangkok.
 I took this photo just now while writing this blog.
 By paying extra for a nicer condo the condo feels like my own.
 I have privacy as neighbours live like city workaholics to pay bills.
 The communal facilities go relatively untouched.
 I now sit facing the condo infinity pool.
 Stillness, beer, a backdrop of city lights and mayhem passing on the street below.
 If I feel like a night out the elevator beside me brings me to the action of Sukhumvit streets.
 Maybe a beer and roadside barbecue nearby, a walk to Sukhumvit’s famous restaurants and nightlife or I’ll most likely be lazy with a Jacuzzi and sauna.
 So much opportunity and a whole lot of time.

-Yes you can easily eat on a dollar (30–40 baht).
-Most local foods cost around a dollar.
+Yes you can easily eat on a dollar (30–40 baht) where in fact most local foods cost around a dollar.
 Food courts, bags of street food, backstreet restaurants.
 The choice is never-ending.
 Local foods can be intimidating to newcomers but after a month or two you won’t look twice at a McDonalds.
 Khao Rad Gaeng; canteen style pre-prepared Thai food are a local favourite.
 Include two cheap portions of curries on rice (30 Baht+).
 Food courts are in or around every major building.
 One of my favourite food courts is at my local mall Terminal 21 (Pier 21).
-Again Street Food is at every corner.
-Cheap local restaurants easily to find if you dare to look.
-Isaan Barbecues pop-up in evenings with booze and local banter (foods at 50 Baht).
-Food alone is worth living in Bangkok.
-For the less adventurous Big Mac meals cost $5 (150 Baht).
-All the major international Western and Asian franchises litter Bangkok streets and line the insides of every mall.
-A personal favourite for cheap international food and booze is Wine Connection.
+Again Street Food is at every corner and cheap shop house restaurants are easy to find if you dare to look.
+Isaan Barbecues pop-up in evenings with booze and local banter (foods around 50 Baht).
+Food alone is worth living in Bangkok but we can all do at times with comfort foods.
+In Bangkok Big Mac meals cost around $5 (150 Baht) and all the major international Western and Asian franchises litter Bangkok streets and line the insides of every mall.
+A personal favourite for cheap international food and alcohol is Wine Connection.
 Great prices for high quality international products.
-Wine particularly cheap at Wine Connection (probably guessed from the name).
-A top choice for budget romance.
+Wine in particular is cheap at Wine Connection (probably guessed from the name) and it makes a top choice for budget, casual romance.
+If all else fails there’s always the convenience store snacks at 7/11s and FamilyMart.

 Big beers around $1.50 (50 Baht) at the local corner shop and Local liquors (70cl) like Ya Dong and Blend 285 around $7 (210 Baht).
 Just because it’s cheap doesn’t mean it’s nasty.
 Again Wine Connection for an exciting and affordable selection of international beers and wines (prices pictured below).
 For me this is as far as I go with night life.
 If planning to party then living in Bangkok can become expensive.
 Using a popular hangout Route 66 (RCA) 300 Baht entry (returned in drink coupons), 1,400 Baht for a bottle of Red Label Johnny Walker and around 150 Baht for beers.
 It is easy to spend $50+ on a night out.
 Where to party?
 Expat hordes on Sukhumvit 11, the wealthy on Thong Lor, a mixed bunch at RCA (Royal City Avenue) and youthful locals at Ratchada Soi 4.